Loop coproduct in Morse and Floer homology: Local systems

-The arguments of~\S\ref{sec:GH-Morse} carry over \emph{verbatim} in order to show that the loop product descends to $\ol{MH}_*(\Lambda;\nu\otimes \mu)$ and the homology coproduct extends to $\ol{MH}_*(\Lambda;\nu\otimes o)$ (in the latter case we use field coefficients as in~\S\ref{sec:coproduct-coefficients}).
-Interpreted dually as a product on cohomology, this is defined with arbitrary coefficients on $\ol{MH}^*(\Lambda;\nu\otimes \mu)$.
-With our grading conventions, the degrees are $0$ for the loop product, $+1$ for the homology coproduct, and $-1$ for the cohomology product.
+The arguments of~\S\ref{ss:A2+loop} carry over \emph{verbatim} in order to show that the loop coproduct extends to $MH_*(\Lambda,\chi\text{pt};\nu\otimes \ul o)$ (for algebraic reasons we need to use field coefficients as in~\S\ref{sec:coproduct-coefficients}).
+Interpreted dually as a product on cohomology, this is defined with arbitrary coefficients on $MH^*(\Lambda,\chi\text{pt};\nu\otimes \ul \mu)$.

+The comparison between reduced loop homology and loop homology relative to a point goes as follows.
+Recalling that $\ul\mu=\ul o$, we have a commutative diagram